Encentivize/encentivize-store-api-documents/README.md

 returns :

 	{
-		"balance" : 100.50 //Your current account balance
+		"balance" : 100.50 //Your current account balance, "currency": "ZAR" //The currency that the balance is in, for now it is always ZAR }
-	}

 ## Working Example ##